SathyaBhat/sathyabh.at/content/weekly-notes-26-2024/index.md

 url = "/weekly-notes-26-2024/"
 title = "Weekly notes 26/2024"
 date = 2024-06-30T12:00:00Z
-summary = "Week 26 summary - meeting some old friends and making new ones." images = ["/weekly-notes-26-2024/thumb-st-marys-cathedral-2024.jpg"]
+summary = "Week 26 summary - meeting an old friend and making a new one." images = ["/weekly-notes-26-2024/thumb-st-marys-cathedral-2024.jpg"]
 +++